 311,875,200 / 120 =

-Induvial Poker hands can also exhibit draw patterns and numbers of combinations of draw patterns, just as lotteries do
+Individual Poker hands can also exhibit draw patterns, sub-draw patterns and different combinations of group types just as lotteries do

 Pick five numbers from 1 to 70 & 1 Mega number from 1 to 25

 (70 * 69 * 68 * 67 * 66 / 5 * 4 * 3 * 2 * 1) * 25 =